Intensive Outpatient Program for Teen and Adolescent Depression in Dallas, Texas

 We accept most major health insurance providers in Texas and can check your treatment coverage levels on your behalf.

-Base Point Academy has multiple treatment centers where our skilled and experienced therapists treat the signs and symptoms of depression in teens.
-Each treatment center has a similar-prepared mental health therapist, making it simple to choose the closest to where you live.
-Proximity makes it easier to engage the family.
+Base Point Academy has multiple treatment centers where our skilled and experienced therapists treat symptoms of depression in teens.
+Each facility has experienced mental health therapists on staff, making it simple to choose the center closest to where you live; proximity makes it easier to engage the family in your teen’s treatment.

 What Is the BasePoint Difference?